mattwoodley/Sports_News_Editor_App/sports_news_full_stack_app/documentation/considerations_in_approach.md

 * Front end should pass sort conditions through with respect to database fields

-* List, Singular and Edit form views required
+* List, Singular and Edit form views required - draw up a diagram for each

 #### Intermediary Concerns